jessepav/libgdx-wiki-old/Vibrator.md

 android.permission.VIBRATE
 ```

-See the [[application configuration |Starter Classes & Configuration]] section if you are unsure how to specify permissions in your Android manifest.
+See the [[application configuration |Starter classes and configuration]] section if you are unsure how to specify permissions in your Android manifest.

 Vibrating the phone works as follows: